 August 1, 1982.
 TECHS entered into an agreement with the Province of British Columbia (BC Housing Interior) for the construction of a 35 unit housing facility.

 October 20, 1982.
 The doors to Jubilee Place were officially open.

-The purpose of the society was to construct, operate (without profits to its member) maintain, lease and managing one or more low-rental housing projects for elderly citizens.
+The purpose of the society was to construct, operate (without profit to its members), maintain, lease and manage one or more low-rental housing projects for elderly citizens.

-With a board of directors having a membership of five, the majority of directors are to be from the Rotary Club of Trail.
+With a board of directors having a membership of five, the majority of directors were to be from the Rotary Club of Trail.